 Are you trying to decide between visiting Maui vs Big Island on your next family vacation?
 We’ve compared the two so you can make an informed decision about the best Hawaiian island for kids.
 Scroll to see the results!

-This post about Maui vs Big Island contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Maui vs Big Island was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 When it comes to visiting the Hawaiian Islands with your family, it Maui vs Big Island.
 So, which one is best if you have kids?